Background pattern

 • Peripheral edema

-• Blockage of the medical device for administration
+• Blockage of the medical device used for administration

-There have been associations with the administration of quinolone and fluoroquinolone antibiotics, in some cases independently of pre-existing risk factors, very rare cases of permanent or long-lasting (up to months or years) adverse reactions, such as tendon inflammation, tendon rupture, joint pain, pain in the extremities, difficulty walking, abnormal sensations such as tingling and prickling, burning, numbness, or pain (neuropathy), depression, fatigue, sleep disorders, memory alterations, as well as alterations in hearing, vision, taste, and smell.
+Very rare side effects (may affect up to 1 in 10,000 people) have been associated with the administration of quinolone and fluoroquinolone antibiotics, in some cases independently of pre-existing risk factors, such as permanent or long-lasting (for months or years) reactions, including tendon inflammation, tendon rupture, joint pain, pain in the limbs, difficulty walking, abnormal sensations such as tingling, numbness, or burning, neuropathy, depression, fatigue, sleep disorders, memory impairment, as well as alterations in hearing, vision, taste, and smell.

-Cases of increased size and weakening or tearing of the aortic wall (aneurysms and dissections) have been reported, which could lead to rupture and be fatal, and heart valve insufficiency in patients who have received fluoroquinolones.
-See section 2.
+There have been reports of increased size and weakening or tearing of the aortic wall (aneurysms and dissections), which could lead to rupture and be fatal, and heart valve problems in patients who have received fluoroquinolones.
+See also section 2.

-Do not use this medication after the expiration date that appears on the box or packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton or label after EXP.
+The expiry date refers to the last day of the month shown.

-After reconstitution: Chemical and physical stability in use has been demonstrated for 24 hours between 20 to 25°C or between 2 to 8°C. From a microbiological standpoint, the product should be used immediately after reconstitution and dilution.
-If not used immediately, storage times and conditions in use before use are the responsibility of the user, and are normally not to exceed 24 hours at a temperature between 2 and 8°C, unless reconstitution and dilution were performed in controlled and validated aseptic conditions.
+After reconstitution: The chemical and physical stability in use has been demonstrated for 24 hours between 20 to 25°C or between 2 to 8°C. From a microbiological point of view, the product should be used immediately after reconstitution and dilution.
+If not used immediately, the in-use storage times and conditions are the responsibility of the user and are normally not more than 24 hours at a temperature between 2 and 8°C, unless the reconstitution and dilution have been performed in controlled and validated aseptic conditions.

 Do not freeze.

-• The active ingredient is delafloxacino.
-Each vial of powder contains 300 mg of delafloxacino (as meglumina).
+• The active ingredient is delafloxacin.
+Each vial of powder contains 300 mg of delafloxacin (as meglumine).

-• The other components (excipients) are meglumina, sulfobutil betadex of sodium, edetate disodium, sodium hydroxide (for pH adjustment), concentrated hydrochloric acid (for pH adjustment).
+• The other components (excipients) are meglumine, sulfobutyl betadex sodium, disodium edetate, sodium hydroxide (for pH adjustment), concentrated hydrochloric acid (for pH adjustment).

-Quofenix 300mg powder for concentrate for solution for infusionis presented in a transparent glass vial of 20 ml.
+Quofenix 300 mg powder for concentrate for solution for infusion is presented in a 20 ml transparent glass vial.

-It is available in packages containing 10 vials.
+It is available in packs containing 10 vials.

 Via Sette Santi 3